ScopeMediaInc/javascript-idk/README.md

 ```
 {
   modelId: prediction model,
-  // only one of mediaUrl and base64 is required
+  // only one of mediaUrl or base64 is required
   mediaUrl: an image URL,
   base64: a base64 encoded image,
   // optional